-1. Grant of Option.
+1. Grant of O ntion.

 This agreement evidences the grant by Tokai Pharmaceuticals, Inc., a Delaware corporation (the "Company"), on [] (the "Grant Date") to [], an employee of the Company (the "Participant"), of an option to purchase, in whole or in part, on the terms provided herein and in the Company's 2007 Stock Incentive Plan, as amended (the "Plan"), a total of [] shares (the "Shares") of common stock, \$0.001 par value per share, of the Company ("Common Stock") at an exercise price of \$[] per Share.
 Unless earlier terminated, this option shall expire at 5:00 p.m., Eastern time, on [] (the "Final Exercise Date").
 It is intended that the option evidenced by this agreement shall be an incentive stock option as defined in Section 422 of the Internal Revenue Code of 1986, as amended, and any regulations promulgated thereunder (the "Code").
 Except as otherwise indicated by the context, the term "Participant", as used in this option, shall be deemed to include any person who acquires the right to exercise this option validly under its terms.

-2. Vesting Schedule.

-(a) This option shall become exercisable ("vest") as to [] of the shares underlying the option on [] and as to an additional [] of the original number of shares on the first day of each successive month thereafter until [].
+2. Vesting Schedule . (a) This option shall become exercisable ("vest") as to [] of the shares underlying the option on [] and as to an additional [] of the original number of shares on the first day of each successive month thereafter until []. (b) The right of exercise shall be cumulative so that to the extent the option is not exercised in any period to the maximum extent permissible it shall this option under Section 3 hereof or the Plan.

-(b) The right of exercise shall be cumulative so that to the extent the option is not exercised in any period to the maximum extent permissible it shall continue to be exercisable, in whole or in part, with respect to all Shares for which it is vested until the earlier of the Final Exercise Date or the termination of this option under Section 3 hereof or the Plan.
+(c) Notwithstanding anything herein to the contrary, if, on or prior to the first anniversary of the date of the consummation of a Change of Control continue to be exercisable, in whole or in part, with respect to all Shares for which it is vested until the earlier of the Final Exercise Date or the termination of